Platon Zubov: Later life

-During Paul's reign, Zubov traveled in Europe, where he was shown as a curiosity.
-In Teplitz, he fell in love with the Countess de la Roche-Aymon, then proposed to the Princess of Courland but was refused.
-Following one obscure duel, in which he refused to take part and which resulted in his aide's killing Chevalier de Saxe, son of Prince Francis Xavier of Saxony and cousin of Louis XVI, Zubov withdrew to his Rastrelliesque Rundale Palace in Courland, formerly the seat of the House of Biron.
+During Paul's reign, Zubov travelled in Europe, where he was exhibited as a curiosity.
+In Teplitz, he fell in love with Countess de la Roche-Aymon, and subsequently proposed to the Princess of Courland, but was refused.
+Following an obscure duel in which he refused to take part, and which resulted in his aide's killing of the Chevalier de Saxe—son of Prince Francis Xavier of Saxony and cousin of Louis XVI—Zubov withdrew to his Rastrelliesque Rundale Palace in Courland, formerly the seat of the House of Biron.
 He ended his days living in seclusion.
-His young widow, Thekla Walentinowicz (1801-1873), a local landowner's daughter, married Count Andrei Shuvalov (1802-1873), thus bringing the vast Zubov estates into the Shuvalov family.
+His young widow, Thekla Walentinowicz (1801–1873), a daughter of a local landowner, married Count Andrei Shuvalov (1802–1873), thus bringing the vast Zubov estates into the Shuvalov family.